Nguyễn Phan Chánh

-Chanh participated in both National resistance wars, was a keen patriot, and in the post-colonial era (after 1945) was praised for the fact that his artwork that illustrated Vietnamese village life and history in modest and simple terms, often interpreted as a continuation of native ‘folk’ art tradition, which in the newly established republic represented his resilience against foreign domination.
+Chanh participated in both National resistance wars, was a keen patriot, and in the post-colonial era (after 1945) was praised for the fact that his artwork that illustrated Vietnamese village life and history in modest and simple terms, often interpreted as a continuation of native "folk" art tradition, which in the newly established republic represented his resilience against foreign domination.

-Nguyen Phan Chanh experienced, and was inevitably influenced, by the rapidly changing politics and external influences (particularly in education) in Vietnam during his lifetime, most notably Chinese and French; however, his work is unique, elegant and poignant, and is internationally recognized as such.
+Chanh was influenced by the rapidly changing politics and external influences (particularly in education) in Vietnam during his lifetime, most notably Chinese and French.
+His work has been described as unique, elegant and poignant, and is internationally recognized.

 International exhibitions of Chanh's silk paintings include Paris 1931, Italy in 1934, America in 1937, Japan in 1940, then in Czechoslovakia, Hungary and Romania in 1982, and Poland and the former Soviet Union in 1983.

-In 2013, at Christie's Hong Kong, Chanh’s La Marchand de Riz (The Rice Seller), initially valued at just 50 pounds sterling ($75) sold for HK$3.03 million ($390,000) setting a record for a work by a Vietnamese artist.
-When the British seller of the 1932 work took it to Christie’s in London, it was mistakenly identified as a Chinese work because the artist signed his name in Chinese characters.
-After it was forwarded to specialists in Asia, they recognized the painting by the artist’s signature in romanized characters on the back of the canvas and valued it at between HK$800,000 and HK$1 million.
+In 2013, at Christie's Hong Kong, Chanh's La Marchand de Riz [The Rice Seller], initially valued at just 50 pounds sterling ($75) sold for HK$3.03 million ($390,000) setting a record for a work by a Vietnamese artist.
+When the British seller of the 1932 work took it to Christie's in London, it was mistakenly identified as a Chinese work because the artist signed his name in Chinese characters.
+After it was forwarded to specialists in Asia, they recognized the painting by the artist"s signature in romanized characters on the back of the canvas and valued it at between HK$800,000 and HK$1 million.

-May 26, painting La Marchande de Oc (The Snail Seller - Nguoi ban oc) by Vietnamese master artist Nguyen Phan Chanh, was sold for US$600,000 (HKD4.66 million).
-And May 27, 2018, another painting was sold at over US$853,000 (HKD6.7 million) at an auction by Christie’s Hong Kong, the painting depicts a girl feeding her bird, Enfant à l'oiseau (Child with Bird - Em be ben chu chim), ink and colour powder on silk.
+May 26, painting La Marchande de Oc [The Snail Seller - Nguoi ban oc] by Chanh, was sold for US$600,000 (HKD4.66 million).
+And May 27, 2018, another painting was sold at over US$853,000 (HKD6.7 million) at an auction by Christie's Hong Kong, the painting depicts a girl feeding her bird, Enfant à l'oiseau [Child with Bird - Em be ben chu chim] ink and colour powder on silk.

-The auction with name "20th Century & Contemporary Art" on 29 May 2019, painting Le Jeu des Cases Gagnantes (Playing 'Go'-Choi co) was sold for US$440,000 (HKD3.458 million) by Christie’s Hong Kong.
+The auction with name "20th Century & Contemporary Art" on 29 May 2019, painting Le Jeu des Cases Gagnantes [Playing 'Go'-Choi co]was sold for US$440,000 (HKD3.458 million) by Christie's Hong Kong.